-Taking action means working to understand the root cause of a develop a solution that continues to address that issue-even after your Gold Award project has been completed.
+Taking action means working to understand the root cause of a problem so that you can develop a solution that continues to address that issue-even after your Gold Award project has been completed.
 Simply put, taking action goes beyond community service.